fleetdm/fleet/handbook/engineering.md

 This section outlines the release process at Fleet.

-The current release cadence is once every 3 weeks and concentrated around Wednesdays.
+The current release cadence is once every three weeks and is concentrated around Wednesdays.

 ### Release freeze period

-In order to ensure quality releases, Fleet has a freeze period for testing prior to each release.
+In order to make sure quality releases, Fleet has a freeze period for testing prior to each release.
 Effective at the start of the freeze period, new feature work will not be merged.

 Release blocking bugs are exempt from the freeze period and are defined by the same rules as patch releases, which include:
 1. Regressions